 One-of-a-kind sports product education opportunity

-The University of Oregon Master of Science in Sports Product Management offers a one-of-a-kind sports product education opportunity.
-Fifty students are given the opportunity each year to expedite their personal development and sports product careers.
+The University of Oregon Master of Science in Sports Product Management offers a one-of-a-kind sports and outdoor product education opportunity.
+Fifty students are given the opportunity each year to expedite their personal development and careers in the sports and outdoor industry.

-Applicants should have an undergraduate degree (fields of Engineering, Design, Bio-Mechanics, Human Physiology, and Business are preferred but not required) and at least two years of work experience (sports product-related experience is preferred but not required).
+Applicants should have a bachelor’s degree (fields of engineering, design, biomechanics, chemistry, human physiology, merchandising, and business are preferred but not required) and at least two years of work experience (sports and outdoor product-related experience is preferred but not required)

-The Sports Product Management Program is passionately committed to research efforts that support innovation and advance learnings in the world of sports products.
-Click on the links below to learn more about our research efforts.
+The Sports Product Management Program is committed to research efforts that support innovation and advance learnings in the world of sports and outdoor products.
+Click on the links below to learn more about our research findings.

 Portland offers an affordable, central mix of off-campus housing options.
 Refer to the resources below:

 After a completed application is submitted, it will be reviewed by the Sports Product Management admissions team.
 Candidates who present a strong application will be contacted to schedule an interview.
 Interviews may be completed in-person or via Skype/video conference.
 Candidates will be notified of the admissions committee’s decision within approximately one month of completing the interview.